gnosis/dx-examples-liquidity-bots/docs/bots.md

 # DutchX Bots
 When we start the application, it will start also 3 bots.

 Every bot is createad with one goal, so once they are up, the will try to do their jobs.

 # Sell Liquidity Bot
-This bot will make sure we meet the minimun liquidity required by the smart contract for the auction to start.
+This bot will make sure we meet the minimum liquidity required by the smart contract for the auction to start.

 In other words, it makes sure the auction starts automatically filling the missing sell volume.

-The smart contract won't start the auction, unless we have more than `$1.000` woth of the sell token, so this bot fill the missing difference.
+The smart contract won't start the auction, unless we have more than `$1.000` worth of the sell token, so this bot fill the missing difference.

 ## When will this bot ensure the sell liquidity?
-It will ensure it as soon as both of the oposite auctions clear for a token pair.
+It will ensure it as soon as both of the opposite auctions clear for a token pair.

 ## Which of the two auctions it will fund?
-It will fund the one with the highest funding, so it has to fill with less worh of tokens.
+It will fund the one with the highest funding, so it has to fill with less worth of tokens.

 # Buy Liquidity Bot